puppetlabs/puppet-docs/source/puppet/3.7/reference/services_master_rack.markdown

 > Note that Puppet **will not** work with **threaded** Rack servers like Puma.
 Puppet's code isn't thread-safe, and it expects to be isolated in a single process.

 If you don't have any particular preference, you should start with [Passenger][] and Apache, since it's the most familiar and most thoroughly tested stack in the Puppet community.
-We have [a detailed guide to configuring Passenger for Puppet.][passenger_guide] Additionally, some OSes have packages that automatically configure a puppet master with Passenger.
+We have [a detailed guide to configuring Passenger for Puppet.][passenger_guide] Additionally, some OSes have packages that automatically configure a Puppet master with Passenger.

 The Unicorn + Nginx stack is also fairly popular, but it has more pieces that you'll need to assemble and configure.

 ## Controlling the Service

-Under Rack, the puppet master processes are started and managed by your Rack web server.
-The way to start and stop the puppet master will depend on your specific web server stack.
+Under Rack, the Puppet master processes are started and managed by your Rack web server.
+The way to start and stop the Puppet master will depend on your specific web server stack.

-If your Rack stack isn't running any other applications or sites, you can simply start and stop the whole server process; if it also provides other services, as a Passenger/Apache stack sometimes does, you may need to disable the puppet master's virtual host and do a graceful restart.
+If your Rack stack isn't running any other applications or sites, you can simply start and stop the whole server process; if it also provides other services, as a Passenger/Apache stack sometimes does, you may need to disable the Puppet master's virtual host and do a graceful restart.

 ## The Rack Puppet Master's Run Environment